MaximeMRF/v7-docs/content/start/introduction.md

 AdonisJS documentation is organized to guide both new and experienced developers:

-- If this is your **first time** using AdonisJS, start with the [Tutorial →](./tutorials/index.md) to build a small application from scratch.
+- If this is your **first time** using AdonisJS, then continue reading all the docs in the **Start** section and eventually build an app by following the [Tutorial](./tutorial/hypermedia/overview.md).

-- If you already know the basics, explore the [Guides →](./guides/index.md) to learn specific topics like validation, database management, or testing.
+- If you already know the basics, explore the [Guides](../guides/http/routing.md) to learn specific topics like validation, database management, or testing.

-- To understand how the framework is structured internally, read the [Architecture →](./architecture/index.md) section for an in-depth explanation of core design principles.